 - Clean up and restore the natural environment

 - Educate, consult, and provide other services that support the above

 Solar PV installers fall into the definition of green jobs because the major focus of the job is installing solar panels that produce renewable energy.

 In 2010, research, interviews, and surveys were used to collect information on solar PV installers.
 Oregon employers participated in individual interviews and surveys.
 Their feedback was used to create an occupational profile consisting of common licenses, skills, and alternate job titles associated with solar PV installers.
-The profile will be used on both the WorkSource Oregon Employment Department's job matching tool iMatchSkills« ( www.iMatchSkills.org) and QualityInfo.org.
+The profile is used on both the WorkSource Oregon Employment Department's job matching tool iMatchSkills« ( www.iMatchSkills.org) and QualityInfo.org.

 Some alternate titles for this occupation include solar PV racking installers, solar system installer, solar energy technician, solar panel technician, solar panel installer, solar technician, solar installer, solar PV technician, solar installer roofers, and limited renewable energy technician.

 Many Oregon employers indicated that when hiring for solar PV installers, they tend to look for applicants with previous math, construction, roofing, mechanical skills, or electrical experience.
 Employers also stated that they expect to provide on-the-job training to workers, due to the specialized nature of installing solar PV panels.
 As far as education level, employers generally cited a high school education as the minimum level needed to perform this job.
 Finally, employers emphasized the importance of following safety procedures and regulations on the job, as many installations take place on rooftops.

 As seen in Table 1, the general skill set of solar PV installers includes some solar PV-specific skills, but also includes skills that can transfer from various construction, installation, and electrical occupations' skill sets.

 |Apply weather sealing to solar photovoltaic array, building, or support mechanisms|